The types of health care services you can get through your local pharmacy.

 You do not need a referral to use this service.

 You may need to book an appointment.
-Contact your local pharmacy to confirm.
+Contact your local pharmacy for more details.

 There is a fee for some services.
 Contact your local pharmacy for more details.